YuxiaWu/SIC/README.md

-This is the code for "Semi-supervised New Slot Discovery with Incremental Clustering"
+This is the code for "Semi-supervised New Slot Discovery with Incremental Clustering", accepted by EMNLP 2022.

 # 1. Data Preparation
 - Camrest676: https://github.com/WING-NUS/sequicity/tree/master/data/CamRest676